yu-jeffy/ink-jet/application.md

 ## Development Status :open_book:

-We have done extensive research on existing work and the overall feasibility of the project.
+We have conducted extensive research on existing work and the overall feasibility of the project.
 Here are our findings:

-To our knowledge, there are currently three publications assessing the efficacy of LLMs for smart contract auto-completion and generation.
+To our knowledge at this time, there are currently three publications assessing the efficacy of LLMs for smart contract auto-completion and generation.
 - (https://arxiv.org/abs/2308.02955)[https://arxiv.org/abs/2308.02955]

 This publication uses the base model without additional learning, and finds limited success, with security bugs and errors being frequent.
 We look to address this by providing additional context to prompts through our RAG system, which allows GPT-4 to perform in-context learning.